Pork and ground chicken meatloaf is tender and savory with great onion flavor and lots of ketchup! (I think you’ll love the change from beef.)

 Needing comfort food we kind of went through our list and started with chili, and roast chicken and then finished off with these great chicken enchiladas with red chile sauce.
 The sauce is killer!

 I served these with my stuffed poblano peppers, which he always requests.

 During the time he was here we also made this pork and ground chicken meatloaf, that is comfort food at its finest.

 Yes, we had mashed potatoes to accompany them, and I even mixed in some leftover beer cheese from the fridge.
 Winner!

 My mom wasn’t big on mashed potatoes and I would never think of meatloaf without them.
 She never made gravy either, and now my family won’t eat mashed potatoes without gravy.

 Meatloaf always reminds me of home, so while Alex is off to the East Coast and another wedding (his second of the trip) we are happily eating leftovers.

-Of course the weather has changed and now we are back to warm and sunny days, but that doesn’t stop me from making a meatloaf sandwich.
+Of course the weather has changed and now we are back to warm and sunny days, but that doesn’t stop me from making a ground chicken meatloaf sandwich.
 Pure comfort to me.